Skip to content

 • Last 75 messages are kept raw and unsummarized

-• This is the “hot buffer”—immediate context that needs full fidelity
+• This is the “hot buffer”, the immediate context that needs full fidelity

 Layer 2: Narrative Summaries